By Victoria Schlesinger

 The best way to find a certified eco-business is through the certifier’s website or published list; but from a traveler’s perspective, this is currently one of the great downfalls of certification.
 Less than one percent of tourism businesses are certified, meaning most operations practicing sustainable tourism are not listed with a certification group, so finding a comprehensive list of “real” ecotourism operators is as difficult as ever.

-This, however, is where the committed ecotourist comes in and plays the crucial role of fueling the market.
+This, however, is where the committed ecotourist comes in and plays a crucial role of fueling the market.
 Ask operators that you are interested in patronizing if and how they are committed to sustainable tourism.
 Let them know that you make your choices based on environmental commitment.

-If an operator has first-hand experience with potential customers who are concerned with sustainability, this is the clearest means of demonstrating the burgeoning marketability of “real” ecotourism.
+If an operator has the first-hand experience with potential customers who are concerned with sustainability, this is the clearest means of demonstrating the burgeoning marketability of “real” ecotourism.
 Making noise, while it may seem like the old fashioned way, is still one of the best means of instigating change.